sls1005/FundamentalBrowser/README.md

 - [x] Support desktop mode (on mobile).

-- [x] Selectable or customizable locales (for the content rather than UI)
+- [x] Selectable or customizable locales (for the content rather than UI; implemented and tested)

 - [x] Support searching in content.

 - [x] Log everything so that nothing is secretly down- or up-loaded.

+    * The log is searchable.

 - [ ] Display cookies.